Blackbird Has Spoken: Part 4

 "How dare you accuse me of threatening you.
 Clock out, Hightower, you're done here at Mercy."

-"Listen Dr. Weasel - you do know that's what they call you, don't you? - You have no authority to fire me.
+"Listen Dr. Stricklen, you have no authority to fire me.
 And you most certainly did threaten me.
-I believe your words were you would put my backside in a sling, and put your foot to my mouth.
+I believe your words were "I'll put you in ICU before you can say Dr. Stricklen is innocent."
 That means bodily harm.
 I believe you will be toast," Muriel checked her watch, "in about two minutes."

 "Ha!
 My word against yours," he spat.